-Data points that you have on your website may be sent with the response data.
+Customer Passed Parameters are data points that you have on your website that may be sent with the response data.
 This helps with the segmentation of the satisfaction data for deeper insight.
 See Customer Passed Parameters for more information.

-Typically we configure the re-invite period to be 90 days.
-However, this is configurable and may be different for those that accept the invitation and those that decline.
+Typically, ForeSee configures the re-invite period to be 90 days.
+However, this is configurable and may be different for those who accept the invitation verses those who decline.

-We use the WURFL device detection service to determine if a visitor is on a mobile or desktop device.
+We use the Wireless Universal Resource File (WURFL), which is the code that identifies the wireless device to allow the system to be configured accordingly.
+The WURFL device detection service can determine if a visitor is on a mobile or desktop device.